Taiwan Power Company's President's Dormitory

 臺灣電力株式會社社長宿舍

-During the Japanese colonial period, the Taiwan Power Company was an important energy institution at the start of industrial development.
-Its chief executive's residence was built near the city wall and remains a well-preserved official residence today.
-After the restoration of Taiwan, it served as the Central Guesthouse and the residence of the Governor of Taiwan.
-This residence, surrounded by high walls, is designed in a Western style, featuring a tiled roof and white walls with arched windows, reflecting the charm of Southern European villas from Italy or Spain.
-Many high-ranking official residences from the Japanese colonial period adopted different styles of European residential architecture.
-This elegant-looking Western-style house, set in a courtyard environment, has an entrance with an arched hall, decorated with Greek columns.
-The staircase is made of wood, and the decor is simple and tasteful.
-Originally, there were Japanese-style rooms at the back of the house, which have since been removed.
-This architectural style, with a Western façade and Japanese-style rooms added at the back, also reflects the lifestyle of Japanese officials in Taiwan at that time.
-(Source: Taiwan Power Company's President's Residence)
+During the Japanese colonial period, the Taiwan Electric Company was an important energy institution at a time when industry was just beginning to develop.
+Its chief executive residence was built near the city walls and is currently one of the well-preserved official residences.
+After the restoration of Taiwan, it was converted into a central guesthouse and served as the official residence of the Governor of Taiwan.
+This residence, surrounded by high walls, features a Western architectural style with a tiled roof and white walls, showcasing the aesthetics of Southern European villas reminiscent of Italy or Spain.
+Many high-ranking official residences during the Japanese colonial period adopted various styles of European housing.
+This elegant house, which has a courtyard, features an arched entrance hall, Greek column decorations inside, and wooden stairs.
+The decoration is simple and elegant.
+Originally, there were Japanese-style rooms behind the house, which were later demolished.
+This architectural approach of having a Western-style front and a Japanese-style annex in the back also reflects the lifestyle of Japanese officials in Taiwan at that time.
+(Source: Taiwan Electric Company Chief Executive Residence)

 Recommended Hotel Bookings